Buck Rodgers: Milwaukee Brewers

 He first became manager of the Brewers (then a contending team in the American League East Division) on an acting basis at the outset of the 1980 season.
 He was serving as the club's third-base coach when manager George Bamberger suffered a heart attack.
 Rodgers posted a record of 26–21 as acting field boss until Bamberger was able to return June 4.
 However, with the Brewers treading water under Bamberger with a record of 47–45, the manager stepped down on September 9, 1980, and Rodgers resumed the helm, the team winning 13 of its last 23 games to ultimately finish third.

 The 1981 campaign was disrupted for six weeks by an in-season players' strike, which caused the major leagues to adopt a split-season format.
 Rodgers led the Brewers to the best overall record in the AL East at 62–47 and the second half title, but Milwaukee lost the divisional playoff to the New York Yankees, three games to two.
 It would be Rodgers' only postseason appearance as a manager.
-In 1982, the Brewers started slowly under Rodgers and he was fired June 1 with the team's record a mediocre 23–24.
-The Brewers then turned their season around under his successor, batting coach Harvey Kuenn, to finish with 95 wins and went on to win their only American League pennant as "Harvey's Wallbangers."
+In 1982, the Brewers started slowly under Rodgers and he was fired June 1 with the team's record at 23–24.
+The Brewers then finished the season around under his successor, batting coach Harvey Kuenn, with 95 wins and went on to win their only American League pennant as "Harvey's Wallbangers".